 Formal Service (Art.
 5(1))

-The court summons the person in order to deliver the documents and such documents are received by the person during the court hearing.
-The recipient of the documents puts his/her signature on the certificate, his/her signature is certified by the signature of the judge, and also the court record is composed.
+The court summons the person in order to deliver the documents, and such documents are received by the person during the court hearing.
+The recipient of the documents puts his/her signature on the certificate, his/her signature is certified by the signature of the judge, and the court record is composed.
 The court forwards the comments to the local Department of Justice.
-Based on the information obtained from the court the local Department of Justice draws up the certificate about delivery of the Hague form.
-In case the service of the documents was not performed, the court states its reasons in the court record, then it is mentioned in the certificate and the documents are returned to the Ministry of Justice.
+Based on the information obtained from the court, the local Department of Justice draws up the certificate about delivery of the Hague form.
+In case the service of the documents was not performed, the court states its reasons in the court record, then it is mentioned in the certificate, and the documents are returned to the Ministry of Justice.

 The Ministry of Justice of Ukraine sends the second package of documents and the certificate about delivery to the requesting authority.

 Informal Service (Art.
 5(2))

 The delivery of the documents to the person who accepts them voluntarily may be performed by the local Department of Justice.

 It is necessary to note that all the documents, which are to be served, should be translated into Ukrainian.
-If the addressee is fluent in the language in which the documents to be served are written, the translation of documents to be served is not necessary.
+If the addressee is fluent in the language in which the documents to be served are written, the translation of the documents to be served is not necessary.

 Timeline for Execution

 Two to three months after it is received by the Ministry of Justice of Ukraine.